-In 2019, Halifax developed a town bylaw to address post-construction stormwater runoff from all new development and redevelopment sites that disturb one or more acre and will develop regulations for specific implementation details.
-The bylaw for post-construction stormwater treatment is in accordance with Section 2.3.6 a. ii. of the 2016 permit.
-Additionally, the bylaw requires the submission of as-built drawings following the completion of construction projects and ensure procedures are in place for long-term operation and maintenance of post-construction stormwater management practices.
-Halifax's bylaw includes a requirement that new development and redevelopment stormwater management BMPs be optimized for nutrient removal.
-Halifax receiving waterbodies impaired for nutrients are the Taunton River Watershed, which includes a downstream impairment for Nitrogen, and West Monponsett Pond Watershed, which is impaired for Phosphorous.
-The bylaw passed Town meeting on October 21, 2019.
+In 2019, Halifax developed a town bylaw to address post-construction stormwater runoff from all new development and redevelopment sites that disturb one or more acre and developed regulations for specific implementation details in Permit Year 3.
+The bylaw and regulations for post-construction stormwater treatment is in accordance with Section 2.3.6 a. ii. of the 2016 permit.
+Additionally, the bylaw and regulations require the submission of as-built drawings following the completion of construction projects and ensure procedures are in place for long-term operation and maintenance of post-construction stormwater management practices.
+Halifax's bylaw and regulations include a requirement that new development and redevelopment stormwater management BMPs be optimized for nutrient removal.
+Halifax receiving waterbodies impaired for nutrients are the Taunton River Watershed (tributary to Mount Hope Bay), which includes a downstream impairment for Nitrogen, and East and West Monponsett Pond Watershed, which are impaired for Phosphorus.
+The bylaw passed Town meeting on October 21, 2019, and regulations were implemented by the Conservation Commission June 22, 2021.
+The bylaw was further revised for clarity and consistency with the regulations and passed Town meeting on May 23, 2022.
+Revised regulations (revised for clarity and to include special permit requirements for projects within the Monponsett Pond Watershed) were approved by the Conservation Commission effective May 23, 2022.